 This may or may not be something new for you family, but it is for ours… and I’d love to have some accountability from other families!To help make this family-style self-care planning successful, enjoy this free printable to help you brainstorm!
 Print and laminate the 2nd page to hang on your refrigerator and use month after month!
 Enjoy!

 CHIME IN: Share your ideas and tips in the comments below so others can be inspired to make memorable self-care moments!

 Until next time, happy self-care planning!

-Michelle Huddleston is a Homeschool Lifestyle Consultant who’s on a mission to help other women live a lifestyle unapologetically authentic and confident in their calling.
+Michelle Huddleston is a Homeschool Lifestyle Advisor who’s on a mission to help other women live a lifestyle unapologetically authentic and confident in their calling.
 To schedule a discovery session, click here.